jpbisciotti/anova/02-what-parameter-to-compare.md

 - Example: "Do patients on Drug A tend to report better pain relief than patients on Drug B?"
 - Method: Mann-Whitney

 This tests a tendency, not a specific parameter.
-People often mislabel it as a median test.
-It isn't.
+(It is sometimes mislabel it as a median test.)